cognusion/AllHandsOnDeck/README.md

 # AllHandsOnDeck
-All Hands On Deck (aka "all") is a simple orchestration system for Linux (although you can run it *from* any platform that supports Go), written in Go.
-Commands are executed in parallelish, as are workflows (commands within a workflow are executed serially)
+All Hands On Deck (aka "all") is a simple agentless orchestration system written in Go, for Linux.
+You can run it *from* any platform that supports Go (Macs are popular, I hear).
+Commands are executed in parallelish, as are workflows (commands within a workflow are executed serially);

-**This documentation is pretty awful.**
+**This documentation is pretty awful.
+The in-code documentation is even worse.**

 Basics
 ======